christian-eriksson/blubee/README.md

 blubee -c <blubee-config> -b <path-to-backup.json> [-n <config-name>] backup
 ```

+### Credentials when creating remote backups

+If destination host and, optionally, user is present in the `backup.json` blubee will connect to the destination host to create the backup.
+It is recommended to make sure that the machine running blubee can login automatically (as the provided user) on the destination host.
+Otherwise you'd have to type the password for each backup config in the `backup,json`.

 ## Restoring Backups

 Blubee can restore backups from your local machine as well as pulling backups from a remote machine.
 You should have a `backup.json` as described above, to restore the backup created in the example above run: